usnistgov/OSCAL/src/utils/util/resolver-pipeline/readme.md

 - Install the Java runtime using your preferred method.
 - Download a compatible version of [Saxon Java Home Edition](https://www.saxonica.com/download/java.xml) and extract the `saxon-he` jar file.

-  _Note: as stated above, Saxon 11 and 12 are currently unsupported.
-Saxon 10 must be downloaded from [Saxon's archive page](https://www.saxonica.com/products/archive.xml)_

 Invoke Saxon with your document and the profile resolution stylesheet as follows:

 ```